ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 This document is deliberately written using descriptive and explanatory language to assist an Agency to understand how the CloudSystem operates securely, the security controls it provides, and the residual controls that must be addressed by an Agency.

-For detailed information on how the CloudSystem addresses specific controls in the ISM (April 2021 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (April 2021)’.
+For detailed information on how the CloudSystem addresses specific controls in the ISM (September 2021 update), refer to the ‘DTA - Cloud-Only Blueprint - System Security Plan Annex (September 2021)’.

 ### Overarching security policies

 The security policies that the CloudSystem has been designed to comply with are listed below:

-* The Australian Government ISM (April 2021) controls.
+* The Australian Government ISM (September 2021) controls.
 * The Australian Cyber Security Centre (ACSC) Strategies to Mitigate Cyber Security Incidents, including the Essential Eight Maturity Model.
-* The ACSC Security Configuration Guide - Apple iOS 12 Devices (June 2020).
+* The ACSC Security Configuration Guide - Apple iOS 14 Devices (October 2021).
-* The Protected Security Policy Framework.
+* The Protective Security Policy Framework (PSPF) .
-* Hardening Microsoft Windows 10 version 1709 Workstation (April 2020).
+* Hardening Microsoft Windows 10 version 21H1 Workstation (October 2021).

 ### Related security documentation

 In accordance with the requirements of the ISM, the following security documentation has been developed for the CloudSystem:

-* DTA – Blueprint – Solution Overview (August 2020)
+* DTA – Blueprint – Solution Overview
-* DTA – Blueprint – Client Devices Design (August 2020)
+* DTA – Blueprint – Client Devices Design
-* DTA – Blueprint – Platform Design (August 2020)
+* DTA – Blueprint – Platform Design
-* DTA – Blueprint – Office 365 Design (August 2020)
+* DTA – Blueprint – Office 365 Design
-* DTA – Cloud-Native Blueprint – System Security Plan (April 2021) (this document)
+* DTA – Cloud-Native Blueprint – System Security Plan (this document)
-* DTA – Cloud- Native Blueprint – System Security Plan Annex (April 2021)
+* DTA – Cloud-Native Blueprint – System Security Plan Annex (September 2021)
-* DTA – Cloud- Native Blueprint – Security Risk Management Plan (October 2020)
+* DTA – Cloud-Native Blueprint – Security Risk Management Plan
-* DTA – Cloud- Native Blueprint – Security Standard Operating Procedures (October 2020)
+* DTA – Cloud-Native Blueprint – Security Standard Operating Procedures
-* DTA – Cloud- Native Blueprint – Incident Response Plan (October 2020)
+* DTA – Cloud-Native Blueprint – Incident Response Plan

 The suite of documentation produced to support ACSC’s certification of Azure and Office 365 for PROTECTED have also been leveraged in the development of the CloudSystem, and includes the following :

 * 2020 Microsoft Azure IRAP - Azure Security Fundamentals and Cloud Services Assessment
 * Office 365 Security Fundamentals and Cloud Services IRAP Assessment Report 2020
+* 2019 Microsoft Azure IRAP Assessment Report
 * 2019 Microsoft Office 365 IRAP Assessment Report

 These documents are available from the [Microsoft Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/Australia).

 ### Risk assessment

-The results of the threat and risk assessment undertaken on the CloudSystem are documented in the ‘DTA – Cloud-Only Blueprint – Security Risk Management Plan (August 2020)’ (SRMP).
+The results of the threat and risk assessment undertaken on the CloudSystem are documented in the ‘DTA – Cloud-Only Blueprint – Security Risk Management Plan’ (SRMP).
 This document describes the reduction in risk to the confidentiality, integrity and availability of system components and information processed and stored by the CloudSystem by the implementation of security controls and mitigations.

 ## Assessment of services